Our School and Facility

 Employment and Placement Services

 Chesapeake School of Esthetics: Skin Care and Makeup Artistry takes placement inquiries from employers in the health, beauty and fashion industries throughout the Annapolis, Baltimore and Washington, D.C. areas.
-The school, by regulation, is not permitted to guarantee employment or salaries, however the school will provide a bulletin board displaying current job opportunities for the students to review and consider.
+The school, by regulation, is not permitted to guarantee employment or salaries.